 Board agenda must appear in person at the Board meeting and explain to the Board the reason the item is contested.

-Definition of Factual Basis Shareholder under LA City Ordinance 179680 Deleted 091117 as redundant of VNC Bylaws Act IIIA
+.

 Publication of Events Adopted 090421

 The Venice Neighborhood Council MAY publicize the events, announcements and information from the Departments, Agencies and Officeholders of the City of Los Angeles, the County of Los Angeles, the State of California and the Federal